michaell027/cinema-angular/README.md

 ng serve
 ```

+## Step 5: Explore the Application
+- You can log in as an admin using the following credentials:
+  - Email: admin@admin.com
+  - Password: admin

+  - You can log in as a user using the following credentials:
+  - Email: michaela@gmail.com
+  - Password: michaela

 Your Cinema App is now ready to use!
 Open your browser and visit http://localhost:4200 to explore the application.

 Enjoy the movie experience! 🎬